Under The Silver Lake first published (in slightly shorter form) by VODzilla.co

 Garfield plays the unlikely detective figure in all this, Sam.
 He is no Spade, though, but a feckless, aimless interloper, bed hopper and party jumper whose unemployment means that he is just days away from eviction, and whose only talent appears to be his tenacity at solving puzzles and connecting dots.
 The first time we see him use his fists, this brutal, bloody beating is being delivered not to some musclebound goons, but more shockingly to a pair of young boys.
 Antihero Sam has come to L.A., part-funded by his heard but not seen mother (in significant shades of Psycho), to follow the usual dreams, and he is indeed something of a fantasist, preferring to pursue other, more elusive women than to stick with his effortlessly available actress girlfriend (Summer Bishil), and choosing to engage in tail-chasing investigations rather than to earn his basic rent.
 Lost for purpose, broken of heart and hiding anger issues beneath a flaky exterior, Sam passes time ogling his female neighbours from his apartment balcony (not quire a Rear Window, but almost) that overlooks the communal pool.
 He is full of confused longing, but not quite prepared to take the plunge.
 He wants answers, without quite knowing what the question is.

-Under the Silver Lake opens with a sign – “Beware the Dog Killer” – seen from inside the cafe window on which it has been graffitied so that its letters appear in reverse, momentarily framing (if viewed instead from the outside) a puzzled-looking Sam as its canicidal poster boy before he turns his back on the sign to stare absently at the two women behind the cafe’s counter.
+Under the Silver Lake opens with a sign – “Beware the Dog Killer” – seen from inside the cafe window on which it has been graffitied so that its letters appear in reverse, momentarily framing (if one imagines viewing it instead the right way around from the window’s outside) a puzzled-looking Sam as its canicidal poster boy before he turns his back on the sign to stare absently at the two women behind the cafe’s counter.
 Indeed, this film is full of signs – inverted, overlooked, wildly (mis)interpreted.
-For here self-published comic books, posters, bracelets, pop songs, Vanna White transmissions, cereal box giveaways, sexualised advertisements, promotional biscuits, VG game maps and billboards all come heavily coded and open to unexpected (if often deeply suspect) readings, while the dominating Hollywood sign under which these strange events unfold is perhaps the most mysterious and inscrutable of all.
+For here self-published comic books, posters, bracelets, pop songs, Vanna White transmissions, cereal box giveaways, sexualised advertisements, promotional biscuits, old videogame magazines and billboards all come heavily coded and open to unexpected (if often deeply suspect) readings, while the dominating Hollywood sign under which these strange events unfold is perhaps the most mysterious and inscrutable of all.
 There really is a dog killer on the loose in L.A., and, as one character (Callie Hernandez) points out, “Anybody who could kill a dog wouldn’t think twice about killing a person.”
 In any case, here dogs become a symbol for women, as different female characters (at least in Sam’s dreams and drifting mind) are seen both yapping and barking in a decidedly canine manner.
 Meanwhile local middle-aged billionaire Jefferson Sevence has also gone missing, and the increasingly obsessive Sam becomes convinced that everything somehow forms part of a bigger picture, painted for the exclusive understanding and enjoyment of the superrich.

 It is, of course, part of Mitchell’s own bigger picture which, coming in at a whopping two hours and 20 minutes, offers a solution to its impenetrable mysteries that by the end is unexpectedly – disappointingly even – quite clear and banally silly, while also dangling enough loose threads and surreal digressions to keep nagging at your brain long after it is over.
 In this city, reality is unstable: the pages of a paranoid comic book come to life (along with their improbable owl-faced villainess); Sam’s favourite Playboy cover image (of a topless woman underwater) takes on real, violent form (merging two rather different kinds of desire); the guitar of Kurt Cobain that features on a poster in Sam’s bedroom will soon be wielded (as a weapon) in his own hands; and the improbable holder of all the film’s keys is one of the homeless men (David Yow) whom Sam so despises, even as he is under constant risk of becoming homeless himself.